 - Work effectively with parents and offer personalised support and guidance

-The school has identifed the following areas as barriers to achievement for students supported by the PPG.
-Deatails of how the barriers are addressed can be found in the full report below.
+The school has identified the following areas as challenges to achievement for pupils supported by the PPG.

 - Weak literacy and numeracy skills